CamboimGabriel/shimmer-assessment/README.md

 ## Your Task

 Build a workflow editor that can:
-1. Import n8n JSON workflows
+1. Import workflows from your chosen platform (n8n, Make, Zapier, etc.)
-2. Display them as an interactive graph
+2. Display them as an interactive graph using generic nodes
 3. Allow dragging nodes to new positions
-4. Export the modified workflow back to JSON
+4. Export the modified workflow back to original format

+**Important**: Use generic node rendering - all nodes can look the same, just show different labels/properties.
+Don't implement specific node types.

 **Full requirements: See `WEEKEND_TRIAL_TASK_SPEC.md`**